moltenot/photo_namer/README.md

 └── 20230219_0029.jpg
 ```

-In favour of semantically meaningful names, but maintaining the order of the files in the album so that they are still readable and make sense as a sequence
+In favour of semantically meaningful names, but maintaining the order of the files on the album so that they are still readable and make sense as a sequence

 ```shell
 test_album/